How Digital Marketers Can Benefit from VPN

 Keeping Marketers' Own Analysis Clean: Speaking of ad analysis, marketers face a peculiar issue when using tools like Google Analytics and other SEO analysis platforms: Their own work can skew results.
 When they look at their own ads but don't click on the ad, that reads as one user that was exposed to ad content but didn't react, lowering the ad's click-through score.
 A similar issue creates problems when viewing brand web pages and other content.
 There's no easy way out of this – except using a VPN to mask actions marketers take and leave the results as pure as possible.
 This works especially well for marketers that end up visiting their own pages frequently to see how they look or how they are performing.

 Link building on websites works best if marketers link content to the most authoritative, professional sites possible.
 Google recognizes the quality of links and that factors into how pages are ranked.
 However, there's a problem with that these days – many authoritative sites, especially news sites, and journals, block people from visiting articles and copying URLs after one or two visits.
 This makes it hard to build links for larger projects, but in many cases, a VPN can help fix this issue.
 A VPN can make it look like the marketer is coming from different locations, allowing them to continue using URLs that would otherwise be blocked.

 Better Security When Traveling

 Some marketers are always on the go – and that carries risks.
-These marketers frequently have to connect to airport, hotel, and venue Wi-Fi networks.
-These wireless networks are common targets for hackers looking to steal data and spy on users, because they don't always feature superior security.
+These marketers frequently have to connect to the airport, hotel, and venue Wi-Fi networks.
+These wireless networks are common targets for hackers looking to steal data and spy on users because they don't always feature superior security.
 A VPN will encrypt data and make it difficult for hackers to interfere or see what users are doing.
-This helps to keep marketers and their devices safe, as well any data they are working with when traveling.
+This helps to keep marketers and their devices safe, as well as any data they are working with when traveling.

 Christopher Nichols, Outreach Manager of Strictly Digital